-WHEREAS, approval of the Update Report would serve several important policy objectives including (1) preserving the fiscal integrity of CCAD 2 by providing coverage for the funds being advanced from other benefit zones in the Program Area to support the early implementation project in Natomas; (2) augmenting the CCAD 2 funds available for achieving SAFCA's flood risk reduction objectives in the Program Area; and (3) addressing ongoing Federal and State floodplain management concerns by providing a strategy for managing the residual risk of damage in the Program Area as new development occurs over time, thus promoting consistency with current Federal and State floodplain management policies.
+The updated Fee Program would serve several important policy objectives.
+First, it would preserve the fiscal integrity of CCAD 2 by providing coverage for the funds being advanced from other benefit zones in the Program Area to support the early implementation project in Natomas.
+Second, it would augment the CCAD 2 funds available for achieving SAFCA's flood risk reduction objectives in the Program Area.
+Third, it would address ongoing Federal and State floodplain management concerns by providing a strategy for managing the residual risk of damage in the Program Area as new development occurs over time, thus promoting consistency with current Federal and State floodplain management policies.